hms-networks/flexy-osisoft-connector/README.md

 ### Install the certificate on server
 These installation instructions are specific to Windows 7.
 If the OSIsoft server is running on a different OS the process may differ.

-In Windows, right click on the certificate.crt file and click Install Certificate.
-Follow the prompts and place the certificate in the "Trusted Root Certification Authorities" store.
-When you click finish a security prompt will warn you that it cannot validate the certificate's origin and ask if you want to install this certificate, click yes.
+* In Windows, right click on the certificate.crt file and click "Install Certificate" to the current user.
+* Follow the prompts and place the certificate in the "Trusted Root Certification Authorities" store.
+* When you click finish a security prompt will warn you that it cannot validate the certificate's origin and ask if you want to install this certificate, click yes.
+* Hold down Windows key and press R on your keyboard to open the 'run' command.
+* Type "certmgr.msc" into the run command and click "OK".

-Run mmc.exe.
-Click "File"->"Add/Remove Snap-in...".
-From the "Available snap-ins" add "Certificates" to the "Selected snap-ins", set the permissions to "Computer account" when prompted, then select the local computer.
-Click "Finish", then "Ok".
-Expand "Certificates (Local Computer)", then expand "Personal", then expand and select "Certificates".
-Click "Action"->"All Tasks"->"Import".
-Click "Next" then "Browse".
-The the file open window select the file extension to be "Personal Information Exchange (*.pfx;*.p12)".
-Find and select the "certificate.p12" file, then click open then next.
-There will be a prompt to enter the export password from when the certificate.p12 file was created, after doing so click next.
-Place the certificate in the "Personal" certificate store, then click "Next" then "Finish".
-You should be prompted that the import was successful, click "OK".
+* Expand "Certificates (Current User)", then expand "Personal", then expand and select "Certificates".
+* Click "Action"->"All Tasks"->"Import".
+* Click "Next" then "Browse".
+* In the file open window select the file extension to be "Personal Information Exchange (*.pfx;*.p12)".
+* Find and select the "certificate.p12" file, then click open then next.
+* There will be a prompt to enter the export password from when the certificate.p12 file was created, after doing so click next.
+* Place the certificate in the "Personal" certificate store, then click "Next" then "Finish".
+* You should be prompted that the import was successful, click "OK".

+The next steps take place in the PI Web API Admin Utility tool.

-Run "PI Web API Admin Utility".
-Configure the server normally.
-When you get to the "Certificate" setup page click "Change".
-You may be prompted that a certificate binding is already configured, click "Yes" to "Do you still want to change the certificate?".
-Select the certificate you created from the list and click "OK".
-Continue with the rest of the configuration normally.
+* Run "PI Web API Admin Utility".
+* Configure the server normally.
+* When you get to the "Certificate" setup page click "Change".
+* You may be prompted that a certificate binding is already configured, click "Yes" to "Do you still want to change the certificate?".
+* Select the certificate you created from the list and click "OK".
+* Continue with the rest of the configuration normally.

 ### Transfer certificate to Flexy